Jackie Swanson

 Jackie Swanson (born June 25, 1963) is an American actress.
-She is best known for her role on the American sitcom Cheers as Kelly Gaines the rich, simple love interest of Woody Boyd and as Amanda Hunsaker in the first Lethal Weapon movie.
+She is best known for her role on the American sitcom Cheers as Kelly Gaines the rich, naïve love interest of Woody Boyd and as Amanda Hunsaker in the first Lethal Weapon movie.

 Early life, family and education

 Jackie Swanson was born in Grand Rapids, Michigan.
 She is one of four children of high school sweethearts Scott B. and Ruth K. (née Lamb) Swanson: two other daughters, Becky and Lori; and a son, Peter.
 Becky, who died in 2011, was also one of Jackie's closest friends.
 The family resided in Cadillac, Michigan.

 Jackie attended Northern Michigan University, but she left to pursue an acting career, much to her parents' chagrin.

 Career

 In 1985, Swanson made her professional debut in the Prince music video "Raspberry Beret" as the girl wearing the raspberry-colored beret who hands Prince his guitar at the beginning of the song.
 She recalled being paid about $35 for the role.
 She and Prince remained friends.
 He wrote a song, "Palomino Pleasure Ride", for her.
 In 1987, Swanson made her feature debut in the opening scene of Lethal Weapon.
 She played Amanda Hunsaker, who falls to her death from a building onto the roof of a car.
 She performed this free-fall stunt from 35 ft into an airbag under the training of stuntman Dar Robinson.
 Lethal Weapon would be Swanson's first time working with cinematographer Steven Goldblatt.
 She worked with Goldblatt again on Charlie Wilson's War.

 In 1989, Swanson joined the cast of Cheers in the recurring role of Kelly Gaines, a pretty, wealthy, naïve, Lutheran young woman who would eventually marry Woody Boyd (played by Woody Harrelson).
 Her character was meant originally for one segment, but she continued to appear throughout the remainder of the series, which ended in 1993.

 In 1991, she had a recurring role in the series Baby Talk.
 In 1992, Swanson appeared on the cover of TV Guide.
 She modeled in a runway show for Ralph Lauren.

 In 2002, she appeared in an automotive TV commercial in which she is seen driving a GM vehicle to pick up her husband, who emerges from a submarine that pops through thick ice.
 She has appeared in a number of other national ad campaigns including commercials for: Broan (directed by Academy Award-winning director Joachim Back), Stacy's Pita Chips (directed by Christian Loubek), Orville Redenbacher (directed by Zach Math), Hummer (directed by Nick Lewin), Ford (directed by Eric Saarinen) and Toyota (directed by Jeff Karnoff) and in which she portrays the wife of a character played by Jim Belushi).
 Swanson also made a public service announcement for the Partnership for a Drug Free America/Anti-Meth Campaign (directed by Michael Patterson).
 She also was a stand-in for Gwyneth Paltrow for the feature film Contagion.